A trawl through Pinterest indicates that despite their opposition to bullfighting, many people take an interest in photos of matadors.

 The Spanish defend bullfighting as a cultural event while ignoring that the bulls are tortured and killed during a fight.

-While matadors often suffer injury and sometimes death, unlike the bulls, they choose to participate.
+Matadors also suffer injury and sometimes death, but unlike the bulls, they choose to participate.

 Matadors, or Toreros as the Spanish call them, are popular sports stars in Spain.

 While once treated like pop stars, bullfighters no longer earn the big dollars once on offer.

 Top matadors today earn less than their predecessors in the 1960s.

 They also run the risk of frequent injury and potential death.

 Over 500 matadors died in the bullfighting ring since the 1700s, the last in 2017.

 Matadors wear elaborate and expensive costumes.
 While designed for ease of movement, the elaborate costumes feature an abundance of decorative embroidery.

 Known as traje de luces or ‘suit of lights’, the costumes often feature sequins and reflective silver or gold thread.